Aft3rmathpwnz/TimelyDemo/README.md

 # TimelyDemo
 Demo app demonstrating time entries table with new entries sessional adding using Google's MLKit.
-Actually, MLKit's client OCR performs pretty poor for handwritten text, but mostly it stands for idea demonstration.
+Actually, MLKit's client OCR performs pretty poor for handwritten text, but mostly it stands for idea demonstration here.

 To run app on your device you should:
 1) Run ```pod install``` command from folder containig Podfile;